 - counting – brushing hair a particular number of strokes, or touching the table a certain number of times before it can be passed

 - concern about being attacked – door locks are checked several times before leaving the house or retiring for the night

 - fear of fire – appliances are checked repeatedly to be sure they are turned off

 - fear of losing control or fear of becoming angry

 While some habits or routines can have a place in everyday life, rituals that begin to disturb the quality of life become a problem.
 People with OCD are unable to skip any steps in the ritualistic behaviour because the compulsive thoughts will bother them until they perform the ritual exactly as they think it must be done.
 While they feel relieved after completing the series of actions, the relief is short-lived.
 They are soon compelled to repeat the ritual all over again.

 Avoidance behaviour is a common complication of OCD as individuals attempt to prevent triggering obsessions or compulsions.
 Fear of contaminants can lead to avoidance of public spaces, while fear of unwanted thoughts about harm can lead to avoidance of social interactions.

 Making the Diagnosis

-Generally, the disorder is diagnosed if the repetitive thoughts or behaviours interfere with daily activities, are time-consuming, and cause distress.
+Generally, the disorder is diagnosed if the obsessions or compulsions cause distress, are time-consuming, or interfere with daily functioning.
 Sometimes, diagnosing OCD is difficult because a person with the condition performs their rituals or compulsions privately.
 Also, people with the condition may be aware that something is wrong but may feel afraid to seek help.